dgreen/rails-starter-box/README.md

     host $ git submodule update
     host $ vagrant up

-If the base box is not present that command fetches it first.
+If the base box (rails32rsb) is not present that command fetches it first.
+See the master branch for the original base.

     host $ vagrant ssh
     Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
     ...
     vagrant@rails-starter-box:~$

-Port 3000 in the host computer is forwarded to port 3000 in the virtual machine.
-Thus, applications running in the virtual machine can be accessed via localhost:3000 in the host computer.
+A private network is set up with the vm computer placed at 192.168.33.10.

 ## What's In The Box